 Lime mortar was traditionally used for bedding, lime pointing and lime rendering and our high quality lime mortars are suitable for various building uses – please speak with our friendly technical sales staff for more information about how best to use lime mortar.
 Additional information on the different types of building lime is also available on our FAQs page or our Natural Hydraulic Lime website.
 For more information on the use of lime in floors, visit our dedicated Limecrete website.

-3:1 ratio (sand : lime) with 2 kg of natural animal hair per m3 of mortar as standard but we can also make goat hair mixes to order if required.
-Suitable for backing coats of plaster.
-For the scratch coat onto lath ceilings we also supply an extra haired lime mortar (to be gauged with NHL5 or a pozzolan to create a firmer set).
+3:1 ratio (sand : lime).
+Suitable for internal backing coats of plaster.
+For the scratch coat onto lath ceilings we also supply an extra haired lime mortar suitable for external backing coats of render (with pozzolan).

 Haired lime mortar needs to be used within 2 – 3 weeks as the hair will gradually dissolve with the alkaline lime.
 The mortar is still usable if you tease fresh hair back into it.

-3:1 ratio (sand : lime) with 3 kg of natural animal hair per m3 of mortar as standard .
+3:1 ratio (sand : lime).
 Suitable for scratch coat onto lath ceilings.

-We also offer a range of coloured lime mortars for matching historic lime pointing.
+We offer a range of coloured mortars for matching historic lime pointing.